What is Cluster API Add-on Provider for Fleet (CAAPF)?

 Note: For this setup to work, you need have Fleet and Fleet CRDs charts installed

-with version >= v0.12.0
+with version >= v0.12.0.

-In this tutorial we will deploy Calico
+In this tutorial we will deploy Calico CNI using GitRepo resource on RKE2 based docker cluster.

 Deploying RKE2 docker cluster